 Taking the general principles of privilege and protection law and applying them to the CI context becomes more complex.
-The question of whether the attorney-client privilege and work-product protection apply to CI generally arises when a company is faced with litigation or an investigation following a security incident.
-During this post-incident litigation or investigation, many types of CI may be sought by a regulator or private plaintiff concerning actions taken by the company prior to and after the security incident.
+The question of whether the attorney-client privilege or workproduct protection applies to CI generally arises when a company is faced with litigation or a civil government investigation following a security incident.
+During this post-incident litigation or investigation, many types of CI may be sought by a regulator or private plaintiff concerning actions taken (or not taken) by the company prior to and after the security incident.
 These types of CI may be relevant to show the organization's security posture pre-incident, the causes of the incident, and the efficacy of the response.